Warren County – Route 624 (Morgan Ford Road) bridge replacement

 Part of Route 624 (Morgan Ford Road) is closed for replacement of the low-water bridge over the Shenandoah River.
 This closure is from the intersection of Route 643 (Howellsville Road) and Route 661 (Fairground Road), but homeowners on either side of the bridge will have access to their properties.

 Contractors have begun tree cutting and trimming in the area of the project, and drivers can expect flagger-controlled traffic from 8 a.m. to 3 p.m. daily until the road closure.

-Beginning the morning of April 18, signs will direct motorists on one of the following detours:
+Beginning April 2016, signs will direct motorists on one of the following detours: